 - Flat screwdriver

 - Disconnect the negative battery terminal.
 Your car will have the battery under the carpet in the trunk or the engine bay on the driver’s side.

 - The first step is to remove the door paneling.
 In most cases, it will be held by push-pin clips.
 To release them, just push in the center part; you can take out the whole pin.

-- Using a thin flat screwdriver, remove a small tab inside the door grab handle.
+- Remove a small tab inside the door using a thin flat screwdriver and grab the handle.

 - Undo a retaining screw using a T25 Torx screwdriver.

 - Use a pry tool to pop out the window switch.
 Disconnect the window switch by pushing the tab on the connector and pulling it out

 - Carefully pull the door panel upwards, raising it from the window ledge and the lock button.

 - Unclip the two clips that hold the door handle, release the cable, and pull out the cable.